 As part of our workforce development and skills training events, PAN produces the Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous People of BC.

 PAN presents the Educators’ Forum in partnership with the First Nations Health Authority (FNHA).
-The aim of the gathering is the promotion of effective STBBI, HIV, Hepatitis C and harm reduction education with community educators.
+The aim of the gathering is the promotion of culturally safe and effective STBBI, HIV, Hepatitis C and harm reduction education with community educators.
 This professional development opportunity gives participants skills and cultural competence in a variety of topics.
 Additional partners include CATIE, Vancouver Coastal Health, and YouthCO/ Yúusnewas.